rmenon1008/mockupgen/README.md

 # mockupgen
-A tool that can generate a 3D device mockup from a screenshot.
+A tool that generates a 3D device mockup from a screenshot.

 <br>